d-bl/MAE-gf/docs/counting-new.md

 ## Results

 The list with stitch-words can be downloaded as .txt file.
 Click op "results" in the table below.
-On each row in the file you find: _stitch-word "b" following the rules set below and between brackets the "quartet" of mirrored stitches.
-See below for an explanation. **TO BE SPECIFIED**_
+Words without two consequtive c's are written in capitals.
+The first row of this file shows the numbers we have counted.
+The words are grouped by their symmetrie: first the words that are their own horizontally and vertically mirrored word, then the words that are their own vertical mirror, etc.

+Please note: the mirrored images of the words are not listed.
+See [how to make mirrored words](#how-to-make-mirrored-words) how they can be made.
 Please note: the following list consists of words starting and ending with "c".
 In real lace twists ("t", "r", "l") can be applied between two stitches.

 <table class="cctt">
   <tr><th>Length of word</th>
     <th>counts</th>
-    <th>counts without cc TO DO</th>
+    <th>counts without cc</th>
     <th>symmetric words (b=d=p=q)</th>
     <th>results</th>
     <th>download results</th>